jacym/fbai2-twitchbot/README.md

 `pipenv run python Autobot.py run`

 ### Cmd Line Chat Test Setup
-If the goal is just to try out the automod functionality without connecting to a Twitch chat simply fill in the above .env file with lorem ipsum data except for the Wit token.
+If the goal is just to try out the AutoMod functionality without connecting to a Twitch chat simply fill in the above .env file with filler data on each line except for the Wit token.

 Then run the bot using:
 `pipenv run python Autobot.py test`

-This will create a command line chat for you to emulate a chat experience and demonstrate the automod capabilities.
+This will create a command line chat for you to emulate a chat experience and demonstrate the AutoMod capabilities.